singular-gpispace/pfd-parallel/README.md

 ```

-Finally, the test may be started with
+Finally, the test may be run with the script
 ```bash
 cat > run_pfd_example.sh << "EOF"
 SINGULARPATH="$PFD_INSTALL_DIR/LIB"                               \